Let’s face it, getting our kids to brush their teeth can be a challenge.

 Resist the temptation to shift into ‘might is right’ and day by day, they will become more used to the routine and allow you to brush for longer periods of time.

-If the defiance happens more than once every long while, you have to go back to the game board and see what’s off.
+If the defiance happens more than once in a long while, you have to go back to the game board and see what’s off.
 Is the reward no longer rewarding?
 If so, change and find something more precious to them.
-Build in the ability to escalate if needed.

 Above all, we want to help the child establish a positive association toward caring for their oral health.